This page is fully updated for July 4th 2018.

 The two shopping centers at Waikoloa Beach Resort are hosting several family-friendly celebrations.

-- Festivities at Kings’ Shops begins at 11am with food booths, children’s entertainment and live music.
-The 26th Annual Waikoloa Rubber Duckie Race, a fund raiser for the United Cerebral Palsy Association of Hawaii, starts at 3pm.
-See this link for the full schedule of events and more information.
+- Festivities at Kings’ Shops begins at 11:30am and carry on throughout the day.
+The 27th Annual Waikoloa Rubber Duckie Race, a fundraiser for the United Cerebral Palsy Association of Hawaii, starts at 3pm.
+See this link for the full schedule of free events and more information.

 - Queens’ MarketPlace hosts live entertainment at the Coronation Pavillon starting at noon.
-There will also be carnival games, balloon-twist art and more.
-After the fireworks show, there will be more live music until 9:30pm.
 See this link for more information about these free events.

 The Mauna Lani Bay Hotel & Bungalows resort hosts their annual July 4th Turtle Independence Day Celebration.
 At this event, the hotel releases the young honu (sea turtles) that they have nurtured in their saltwater ponds.
 In addition to the ceremony and parade of honu going into the ocean, there will also be live entertainment and educational displays about honu.
 This event is free and open to the public.
 Food and drink will be available for purchase.
 This event will be held from 10:30am to noon.
 See this link for more information.